regolith-linux/regolith-desktop-website/content/docs/using-regolith/configuration.md

 ## Looks

 Colors, wallpaper, window and bar layouts and other visual factors are bundled together in Regolith and called "looks".
-Looks provide a simple way of changing the entire look of the desktop with a few commands.
+Looks provide a simple way of changing the entire look of the desktop.
 Like status bar indicators, looks are packaged and are installed and removed like any other software package.
 By convention, Look packages use the following naming format `regolith-look-<name>`. `apt` or a GUI package manager can be used to search for available looks.
-The tool `regolith-look` can be used to change looks and refresh the active session with the selected look.
+The terminal command `regolith-look` can be used to change looks and refresh the active session with the selected look.
 Here's an example that switches to the `cahuella` look that shipped by default in Regolith 1.3:

 ```console
 $ apt search ^regolith-look-